fahadmohaideen/traffic_simulator/README.md

 ```
 python traffic_simulator.py
 ```
 You’ll see a live GUI window with roads plotted and simulated cars moving along their routes.
+However, please be patient as it can take up to 30 seconds for the GUI to load after the command has been entered

 ## How to use